ignavierng/Grab-AI-Challenge/README.md

     - Controlled by `use_day`
 - Cyclical timestamp
     - Use sine and cosine functions to transform timestamp into cyclical features
-    - Controleld by `use_cyclical_timestamp`
+    - Controlled by `use_cyclical_timestamp`
 - Part of day
-    - Divide the timestamp of entire day into multiple categories
+    - Divide the timestamp of entire day into multiple categories, such as morning, midday, afternoon, evening, night and midnight
-    - Controleld by `use_part_of_day`
+    - Controlled by `use_part_of_day`
 - Geohash
-    - Controleld by `use_geohash`
+    - Controlled by `use_geohash`

 #### 2.2 Model
-Instead of spending most of the time in using ensemble methods to squeeze out some improvement, we try to experiments with different models to analyze their performance, which include:
+Instead of spending most of the time in using ensemble methods to squeeze out some improvement, we try to experiment with different models to analyze their performance, and implement some of the latest research work in deep learning (such as SpatioTCN).
+The models implemented are as follows:

 - LightGBM
 - Multilayer Perceptron (MLP)
 - Long Short Term Memory (LSTM)
 - Temporal Convolutional Network (TCN)
+    - With dilations, causal network and skip connections
 - Spatio Temporal Convolutional Network (SpatioTCN)
     - It is similar with TCN, but with an additional graph propagation layer added between each TCN block for message passing across different nodes.
 The graph propagation layers used here is similar to graph convolutional network [1].
+    - We calculate the L2 distance among each geohash pairs and normalize them using `negative_softmax` to construct an adjacency matrix.
+This matrix is then fed into the graph propagation layer of SpatioTCN for message passing.
+Theoretically, this model should perform better than TCN as it distributes the information across geohash pairs when predicting for the geohash of interest.

 ## 3. Implementation
 #### 3.1 Modules and Repository Structure